FireDragon91245/MC-CPU-Compiler/README.md

 # MC-CPU-Compiler
 A Compiler for my CPU im building in Minecraft
+(And be ready for some terible python code LOL)

 # Current CPU Specs
 - 8 bit CPU (math, adress buss, ...)